Two women plead guilty to trafficking fentanyl in Louisiana - NewsBreak

 NEW ORLEANS, La.
 (KLFY) – Two women have pled guilty to trafficking fentanyl in Louisiana.

 Yolani Asucena Enorado-Leiva, 24, of Jefferson Parish, and Leticia Nicacia Dos Santos, 18, a Brazillian national, pled guilty on Nov.
-29 for their roles in a conspiracy to distribute fentanyl according to a press release from the Department of Justice U.S. Attorney’s Office Eastern District of Louisiana .Nearly 600 kids go missing in TN each month; How the public plays a role in their safe recovery
+29 for their roles in a conspiracy to distribute fentanyl according to a press release from the Department of Justice U.S. Attorney’s Office Eastern District of Louisiana.

 Leiva also pled guilty to possession of a firearm in furtherance of her drug trafficking activities, the press release said.